ALFA-group/lipizzaner-gan/README.md

 python main.py train --distributed --master -f configuration/quickstart/mnist.yml
 ```

+### Notes

+- The clients need to be restarted between non-sequential and sequential GAN training.

 ### *Distributed* training
 Lipizzaner currently supports two types of training: distributed (in a master/client setup, with `AsynchronousEATrainer`) and local (with all other `*Trainer` classes).